aminazir42/External-API/README.md

-<p>This project is a simple React application designed to provide users with a light-hearted experience of reading random jokes.
-It consists of three main components:
+This project is a React application designed to provide users with a fun and interactive experience of reading random jokes.
+It consists of several components orchestrated together to create a seamless user journey.
+Let's break down the description:

+**Components**:

-1. **SplashScreen Component:**
+1. **SplashScreen Component**:
-   - This component displays a splash screen with a logo image.
-   - It prompts users to proceed to the next page by clicking anywhere on the screen.
+   - Initially, users are greeted with a SplashScreen component displaying a logo.
-   - Upon clicking, it triggers a transition to the CategoryPage component.
+   - Upon clicking anywhere on the splash screen, users transition to the next page.

-2. **CategoryPage Component:**
+2. **Joke Component**:
-   - This component allows users to select a joke category by clicking a button.
+   - Formerly known as CategoryPage, this component has been simplified to just display a single joke at a time.
+   - It features a button labeled "Click me".
-   - Upon selecting a category, it fetches a random joke from the specified category using an API call.
+   - When users click the button, a random joke is fetched from an external API.
-   - It displays the fetched joke along with its setup and punchline.
+   - The fetched joke, consisting of setup and punchline, is then displayed on the page.

-3. **App Component:**
+3. **App Component**:
-   - This is the main component that manages the application's state and renders different pages based on the current state.
+   - The main component orchestrating the flow of the application.
+   - It manages the state of the application to determine which page to render.
-   - It initializes with the 'splash' page, displaying the SplashScreen component.
+   - Initially renders the SplashScreen component.
+   - Upon interaction (clicking), transitions to the Joke component.

+**Functionality**:

+- The application leverages React's useState hook for managing state within components.
+- It utilizes the Fetch API to make asynchronous requests to an external joke API (`https://official-joke-api.appspot.com/random_joke`) to dynamically fetch jokes.
-   - It transitions to the CategoryPage component when the user clicks on the splash screen.
+- CSS styling is applied to enhance the visual appeal of the application, including animations for the logo.

-The project utilizes React for building user interfaces, along with CSS for styling.
-It employs state management using React hooks such as useState.
-Additionally, it fetches data from an external API (`https://official-joke-api.appspot.com/random_joke`) to dynamically populate the jokes.
-Overall, it provides users with a fun and interactive way to explore random jokes in various categories.</p>
+- Interaction with the application is straightforward, with users clicking to navigate through pages and fetch jokes.

+**Purpose**:

+- The primary purpose of the project is to entertain users by presenting them with random jokes in a light-hearted and engaging manner.
+- It provides users with a simple yet enjoyable experience, perfect for a quick laugh or to brighten up their day.
+- The project showcases the use of React in building dynamic and responsive user interfaces, along with integrating external APIs to fetch and display data.

+Overall, this project offers a delightful user experience through its combination of React components, external API integration, and engaging design elements, making it a charming addition to any web-based entertainment collection.